teckgeekz/blog-teckgeekz/content/pages/posts/how-to-delete-data-facebook-apps-compliance.md

 excerpt: How to request Data deletion on Facebook.
 Facebook App compliance requirements
 hide_header: false
 seo:
-  title: How to request Data Deletion on facebook App
+  title: "\U0001F680\U0001F680 How to request Data Deletion on facebook App"
   description: >-
     How to provide data Deletion Call Back URL or Data deletion request instruction in Facebook App.
 Here is a complete guide to Facebook data